hakluke/how-to-exit-vim/README.md

 ## The Rustacean's way
 Credit: @wodny

-1. Reimplement vim in Rust.
+1. Rewrite it in Rust™️.
 2. Call the project `rim`.
 3. Run `rim`.
 4. Exit `rim` using a borrowed command, ie. `:q!`.